shujaurrahman/Covisurance/README.md

 - Change Password.
 - Apply any Policy from User profile Dassboard.
 - Pay premium EMI of Current Policy -> Secure razopay gateway.
+- Recurring Emi pop up automatically after month pases until client has claimed policy [at a time one policy payments are alowed]~
 - Claim the insured Policy.
 - View all the applied policy in My policy.
 - Download the soft copy of Applied Policy.